code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 ## <a name="accountant "href="accountant">Accountant (PT) (Seattle, WA)</a>
 **Job Summary:**

-The Accountant plays a critical role in ensuring accurate financial recordkeeping in accordance with IRS regulations and non-profit best practices.
+The Accountant plays a critical role in ensuring accurate financial record keeping in accordance with GAAP, IRS regulations and non-profit best practices.
 Responsibilities of the position include:

 - Journal entry processing
-- Bank and general ledger account reconciliations and analysis
+- Bank and balance sheet reconciliations and analysis
 - Inventory reconciliation
 - Month-end and year-end closing processes
-- Prepare monthly, quarterly, and annual financial statements and Board of Directors financial presentations
+- Preparation of monthly, quarterly, and annual financial statements and Board of Directors financial presentations
+- Ad hoc financial reports and analysis
-- Prepare audit schedules and interface with external auditors
+- Preparing audit schedules and interfacing with external auditors
-- Assist with developing annual budgets
+- Assisting with development of annual budgets and rolling forecasts
+- Advising leadership team on accounting implications of operational decisions

 **Qualifications**

 The ideal candidate has the following qualifications:

-- A Bachelor’s degree in Accounting and a minimum of 3 years of progressive non-profit accounting experience (REQUIRED)
+- A Bachelor’s degree in Accounting or equivalent experience
+- A minimum of 3-5 years of progressively responsible accounting experience
-- Strong knowledge of general accounting and financial reporting requirements as well as financial audits
+- Strong knowledge of GAAP and financial reporting requirements as well as financial audits
-- Expertise in Quickbooks Online is required
+- Expertise in Quickbooks Online or other accounting software
+- Must be an advanced or expert user of spreadsheets
 - Strong analytical and problem solving ability
 - Professional demeanor, possessing excellent communication skills
 - Must be extremely organized and detail oriented
 - Be highly comfortable working in a fast-paced, ambiguous, informal work environment

-A high level of computer literacy is required; proficiency in working with Microsoft Office and Google Docs a must, must be an Expert user of spreadsheets.
+- A high level of computer literacy is required; proficiency in working with Microsoft Office and Google Docs a must.
-Must be a U.S. Citizen or Permanent Resident
+- Must be a U.S. Citizen or Permanent Resident
-Must pass a pre-employment background check
+- Must pass a pre-employment background check

 Email resumes or LinkedIn profiles to <a href="mailto:jobs@code.org">jobs@code.org</a>.
 ## <a name="hr-generalist" href="#hr-generalist">HR Generalist (Seattle, WA preferred)</a>